awailly/nrop/doc/index.md

 # Documentation

 The nrop components and tricks are detailed in the following sections.
+If you feel that something is poorly explained feel free to contact me :)

 # Disassemblers